Crop Production

 The actual nutrient content may vary from what is listed, depending upon the manufacturer, the purity of the product, or other materials blended with the product.
 Most values are for the fertilizer-grade product and not the pure chemical.
 The chemical formulas given are for the primary active compound.

-Download a PDF of Nutrient Content of Fertilizer Materials, ANR-0174 to view the tables.
+To read the full version of this publication, download a PDF of Nutrient Content of Fertilizer Materials, ANR-0174.

 Charles C. Mitchell, Extension Agronomist, Professor, Agronomy and Soils, Auburn University